Noroff-FEU-Assignments/project-exam-1-richiebotteri/README.md

 ## Description

-In this website we where tasked to design a blog of choice to showcase all that we have learned this year.
+In this website we where tasked to design and build a blog of choice to showcase all that we have learned this year.
 I choose to create a Fitness/Nutrition blog for this project.

 In order to pass this exam we need to create the following: